Brass Online Tournament Season 7

 Be sure to name the game using the game name below and invite the other players listed.
 All games should be password protected using the word “meeple” in all lowercase letters.
 Any player may set up the game, but the winner of each game is responsible for entering the results using the game results report form.

-Sign Up for Season 6 of Brass Online
+Sign Up Closed for Season 7 of Brass Online

-If you want to play in season 6, please sign up below by using the form OR click on the link for just the form in a tab:
+If you want to play in future seasons, please sign up to be notified below by using the form OR click on the link for just the form in a tab:

 Brass Online Tournament News

 Allan Jiang completed his charge to the top of the leader board by winning Season 6 of Brass.
 The win gives Allan a commanding lead in the Online Gamer of the Year contest, which looks to be all but decided even though it is still early July.
 Season 5’s winner, Alexandre Fafard, managed to squeak out a second place finish among the other competitors in a close race.
 They will by joined by Jason Pytka and Ken Watson in Season 7.
 Ken’s handling of Division 2-B was impressive – three wins and one second place finish.

 Players will be sorted into Groups of 7 players based on previous results.
 In a season, each player plays in 4 games.
 Each other member of your Group will be in 2 games against you.
 You can read the full details about league and scoring rules HERE.